nuest/reproducible-research-and-giscience/README.md

 Open the _main analysis file_ `agile-rr-paper-corpus.Rmd` with [RStudio](https://www.rstudio.com/products/rstudio/).
 Then select "Knit > Knit to PDF" to render the document.
-If you have errors rendering the whole PDF, try running each [chunk](https://rmarkdown.rstudio.com/authoring_rcodechunks.html) to locate the problem.
+If you have errors rendering the whole PDF, try running each [chunk](https://rmarkdown.rstudio.com/authoring_rcodechunks.html) to locate the problem or use "Knit to HTML".

 The document does _not_ include code to install required packages.
 Run the code in the file `install.R` to install all dependencies.